 Specialized courses are devoted to voice and performance, scene study, audition techniques, career opportunities, musical theatre history, choreography, musical theatre dance (including ballet, jazz, tap, and styles) and cabaret performance.
 Supplementing these areas are general courses in theatre history, stagecraft, piano, music history, stage management, makeup, music theory and theatre analysis.
 A major component of the Department during the first four semesters of enrollment is counseling to help you assess your progress and to provide guidelines for your last two years of study.
 An overall performance evaluation is conducted at the end of the sophomore year.

-Each fall, 22-24 new students are admitted from the nearly 600 who apply.
+Each fall, 22-24 new students are admitted from the approximately 700 who apply.

 In addition, Musical Theatre majors often participate in MUSKET shows (student-produced musicals), Basement Arts shows, Gilbert and Sullivan Society operettas, faculty-directed plays, and productions by the Ann Arbor Civic Theatre as well as the Michigan Opera Theatre.
 The University is also affiliated with the Purple Rose Theatre in Chelsea, Michigan, headed by actor Jeff Daniels.

-A particular strength of the University of Michigan is the variety of theatres in which students perform, ranging from an intimate arena theatre to a modern, 1,300-seat theatre with a proscenium stage.
+A particular strength of the U-M is the variety of theatres in which students perform, ranging from an intimate arena theatre to a modern, 1,300-seat theatre with a proscenium stage.

 The Musical Theatre faculty encourages students who show aptitude to pursue other areas of interest, such as composition, stage direction, choreography and the writing of lyrics and librettos.
 In addition, students need to learn as much as possible about backstage areas of production.
 You will have many opportunities to learn technical theatre skills, such as painting, scene design, costuming, makeup and property construction.
 You may also serve as an assistant to a director.